redtree76/IS-403-final/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given the complex structure of a loofah, a preliminary experiment was done to identify the optimal cut section used for filtration.

 ![](<loofah cut.png>)

-*Figure X. Exploration of Optimal Loofah Filter Surface.
+*Figure 5.
+Exploration of Optimal Loofah Filter Surface.
 The loofah was cut along the dotted line to create surface b and c. (a) Transverse section of loofah as filter. (b) Longitudinal section from outer surface of loofah as filter. (c) Longitudinal section from inner surface of loofah as filter.*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The experiment was conducted using a biofilm substitute made from sodium alginate and calcium chloride, which has a similar structure as the algal biofilm found in the duckweed tank during the problem identification phase.
 (Borchard et al., 2005) By creating a biofilm substitute of different sizes, the biofilm retention ability of the loofah on different surfaces was quantified by the increase in wet mass after filtering water containing the biofilm substitute.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The results showed significantly higher increase in wet mass in surface c, where the biofilm is trapped deep within the matrix of the loofah sponge when inspected visually.
 When filtered using surface a and b, the biofilm was only stuck near the surface of the matrix, and the porous structure of the loofah was disrupted by the biofilm.
 This suggests that a and b had a higher chance of clogging the filter, requiring frequent maintenance and upkeep, and filters at a lower efficiency.
 Based on the results, the next experiment was conducted using the inner surface of the loofah sponge.

 6.1.3. *Experiment*

-(insert picture of loofah filtration experiment)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We proceed to investigate the effect of loofah on duckweed growth rate.
 The experiment was set up with a clean control and a biofilm-infected control to be observed without any intervention.
 For the intervention, the duckweed culture, along with growth medium, was poured through a loofah or a kitchen sponge into a separate tank.
 A control setup was prepared by pouring an equivalent amount of duckweed culture directly into another tank without passing through the loofah to understand how pouring disrupts the duckweed growth.